 • judicial acts, acts of other bodies and officials in cases of administrative offenses;

-• decisions of the bailiff-executor;
+• orders of the bailiff;

-• executive inscription of a notary;
+• writ of execution by a notary;

-What debts can get to the bailiffs
+What debts can fall to the bailiffs

 • alimony;